I. NOMINEE BANK ACCOUNTS

-The above-described use of nominee incorporation services is widespread.
-As page 64 of the 2007 National Money Laundering Strategy mentions, nominee incorporation services that arrange U.S. bank accounts and shell companies are believed to annually launder as much as $36 billion just from the former Soviet Union.
+By using a shell company, nominee director and third party as a bank signatory, a beneficial owner may be able to maintain a secret bank account.
+Businesses which help their customers establish shell companies and open nominee bank accounts are called nominee incorporation services.
+According to page 64 of the 2007 National Money Laundering Strategy, nominee incorporation services that arranged U.S. bank accounts and shell companies were believed to annually launder as much as $36 billion just from the former Soviet Union.

 Instead of retaining a nominee incorporation service, some beneficial owners hide assets by using friends or relatives as nominees.
 According to his twenty-one count forty-four page July 26, 2005 indictment, Mr. Edwards for example, had stolen insurance premiums and then concealed them in nominee financial accounts in the names of his wife and two shell companies.
 Mr. Edwards had also used his wife as the nominee purchaser of his mountain chalet and a “palatial” home– both of which were bought with stolen insurance premiums.